anqfsh/clojure-graph/README.md

 ```
 Now you can run the functions defined in the project.

-## Visualizing the Graph
-To visualize the generated graph, print the Graphviz code using generate-graphviz and paste the output into [Graphviz Online](https://dreampuf.github.io/GraphvizOnline)

-Example:
-`(println (generate-graphviz random-graph))`

 ## Example Usage
 ```
 (def random-graph (make-graph 10 10))